Installation¶

 clone vcpkg to any directory and install packages there.
 Assuming vcpkg has been

-install the static library version of Argtable3 in D:/dev/vcpkg/installed
+install the static library version of Argtable3 in D:/dev/vcpkg/installed:

 $ vcpkg install argtable3:x64-windows-static